spesmilo/electrum-docs/python.rst

 Network object is from ``network.py``, daemon object is from ``daemon.py`` config object is from ``simple_config.py``.

-So, to create Commands object, you would have to do something like that:
+So, to create Commands object, you would have to do something like that (differs from release to release):

 .. code-block:: python